AntiAnti/FreeAnimHelpers/README.md

 # FreeAnimHelpers
 Unreal Engine 5 plugin with some animation helpers.

+Currenty, it contains two useful animation helpers.

+## Usage

+Copy *FreeAnimHelpers* folder to [your project]/Plugins or Engine/Plugins and enable it in Project Settings -> Plugins window.

+### SnapFootToGround (Animation Modifier)

-Currenty, it contains only one animation helper to snap character feet to ground.
+Modifier to snap character feet to ground.
 I use it for turn-in-place animation like [this](https://www.youtube.com/watch?v=TX2gcdWHLpY).

-## Usage

-1. Copy *FreeAnimHelpers* folder to [your project]/Plugins or Engine/Plugins and enable it in Project Settings -> Plugins window.

-2. Open Skeletal Mesh used in animation you need to modify.
+1. Open Skeletal Mesh used in animation you need to modify.

-3. For both legs, add tip sockets:
+2. For both legs, add tip sockets:
 - attached to foot bone;
 - located at ball and at the ground, orientation doesn't matter.

 ![Tip socket placement](readme_tip.jpg)

-4. Open animation sequence asset in Animation Editor, then Animation Data Modifiers window (via Windows menu) and add **SnapFootToGround** modifier.
+3. Open animation sequence asset in Animation Editor, then Animation Data Modifiers window (via Windows menu) and add **SnapFootToGround** modifier.

-5. Set *Snap Foot Orientation* checkbox, if you want to make feet horizontal.
+4. Set *Snap Foot Orientation* checkbox, if you want to make feet horizontal.

-6. Fill names of feet bones and tip sockets, then right click and select *Apply Modifier*.
+5. Fill names of feet bones and tip sockets, then right click and select *Apply Modifier*.

-7. Save animation sequence.
+6. Save animation sequence.

+### PrepareTurnInPlaceAsset (Animation Modifier)

+For my personal specific puropses.
+You don't need it.

+### ResetBonesTranslation (Animation Modifier)

+For all bones with "Translation Retargeting Option" = "Skeleton" in the skeleton hierarchy, this modifier changes local translation in animation sequence to skeleton-default.
+In other words, after thes modifier you can reset "Translation Retargeting Option" for all bones back to "Animation".
+Useful if you want to export to FBX animation sequence retargeted from another skeleton.

+Usage: add modifier to animation sequence, select desired skeletal mesh (to get local translations of bones) and apply it.

 ## To Do

-- (for myself) prepare advanced turn in-place animation
 - add/remove root motion
-- reset bones translation to skeleton (for retargeted animations)
 - insert T-pose/reference pose in first frame of animation sequence